On input-to-state stability verification of identified models obtained by Koopman operator: Introduction

 i) If one selects basis functions for the identification as in complex forms, even if only one of them does, the ISS analysis of the resulting identified system (for example, with many nonlinearities) can still be laborious.
-To that end, we introduce a class of basis functions (they can be linear or nonlinear in generalized Persidskii dynamics) to facilitate the relevant stability analysis since it serves the adaptable number of nonlinearities under the preservation of the generality of the functions. ii) Since it is also beneficial to relax the imposed conditions on the basis function, we present two extensions from the considered kind of functions for enlarging the selection range.
-By doing this, the analyzable forms of the identified system can be further expanded. iii) Under a mild assumption (Assumption~\ref{assum:grey_box} in this note), we bridge the considered class of nonlinear systems with the actual system.
+To that end, we introduce a class of basis functions (they can be linear or nonlinear in generalized Persidskii dynamics) to facilitate the relevant stability analysis since it serves the adaptable number of nonlinearities under the preservation of the generality of the functions.

+ii) Since it is also beneficial to relax the imposed conditions on the basis function, we present two extensions from the considered kind of functions for enlarging the selection range.
+By doing this, the analyzable forms of the identified system can be further expanded.

+iii) Under a mild assumption (see Assumption~\ref{assum:grey_box} in this paper), we bridge the considered class of nonlinear systems with the actual system.
 This enables us to skip the obstruction in approximating the differentiation of the input but only focus on being involved in identifying the vector field of the true system.

 The rest of this work is organized as follows.
 The lifting approach, the data-driven method for calculating Koopman operators, and the class of nonlinear systems under consideration are all provided in Section~\ref{sec:Problem}.
+The considered problem is given in Section~\ref{sec:pro_stat}.
 Section~\ref{sec:main_results} presents the ISS conditions of identified systems, followed by introducing two extending forms of the basis functions.
 In Section~\ref{sec:example}, we show an example to illustrate the efficiency of the proposed results.
 The notation is provided next: